Tommy Cooper: Death

-On 15 April 1984, Cooper collapsed from a heart attack in front of 12 million viewers, midway through his act on the London Weekend Television variety show Live from Her Majesty's, transmitted live from Her Majesty's Theatre in Westminster, London.
-An assistant had helped him put on a cloak for his sketch, while Jimmy Tarbuck, the host, was hiding behind the stage curtains waiting to pass him different props that he would then appear to pull from inside his gown.
-His last words seemed to be "Thank you, love", to the assistant seconds before collapsing.
+On 15 April 1984, Cooper collapsed from a heart attack in front of 12 million viewers midway through his act on the London Weekend Television variety show Live from Her Majesty's, transmitted live from Her Majesty's Theatre in Westminster, London.
+An assistant had helped him put on a cloak for his sketch while Jimmy Tarbuck, the host, was hiding behind the stage curtains waiting to pass him different props that he would then appear to pull from inside his gown.
+His last words seemed to be "thank you, love", to the assistant, seconds before collapsing.
 The assistant smiled at him as he slumped down, believing that it was part of the act.
-Likewise, the audience laughed as he fell backwards, as a hand (possibly Tarbuck's hand) briefly appeared from behind the curtain to reach out towards Cooper.
+Likewise, the audience laughed as he fell backwards, as a hand (possibly Tarbuck's) briefly appeared from behind the curtain to reach out towards Cooper.

-As Cooper lay dying on the floor, the audience continued to laugh at him, believing he was making a joke about how long it had taken him to button up the cloak he had on, before Tarbuck, director Alasdair MacMillan, and crew behind the curtain who witnessed the incident realised that Cooper had genuinely collapsed.
-The laughter from the audience began to die down as they realised Cooper was unable to get back up.
+As Cooper lay on the floor, the audience continued to laugh at him, believing he was making a joke about how long it had taken him to button up the cloak he had on.
+Tarbuck, director Alasdair MacMillan, and crew behind the curtain who witnessed the incident realised that Cooper had genuinely collapsed.
+The laughter from the audience began to die down as they realised that Cooper was unable to get back up.

 In the wings, show producer David Bell asked Cooper's son if the fall was part of the act.
-He replied that his father had a bad back, and thus would be unable to get back up if he fell on purpose.
-After it became apparent that Cooper was in trouble, Alasdair MacMillan cued the orchestra to play music for an unscripted commercial break (noticeable because of several seconds of blank screen while LWT's master control contacted regional stations to start transmitting advertisements) and Tarbuck's manager tried to pull Cooper back through the curtains.
+He replied that his father had a bad back and would thus be unable to get back up if he had fallen on purpose, implying that it had not been done on purpose.
+Once it became apparent that Cooper was in trouble, MacMillan cued the orchestra to play music for an unscripted commercial break (noticeable because of several seconds of blank screen while London Weekend Television's master control contacted regional stations to start transmitting advertisements) and Tarbuck's manager tried to pull Cooper back through the curtains.

 It was decided to continue with the show.
-Dustin Gee and Les Dennis were the act that had to follow Cooper and performed in the limited space in front of the curtains.
-Two stools were positioned either side of the protrusion from behind the curtain where Cooper had collapsed, whilst efforts were being made to revive him.
-The following act, Howard Keel, performed as Cooper was moved (evident by the twitching of the curtains as he sang and the disappearance of the protrusion as he finished performing).
-After another commercial break, the curtain was removed, and he was taken by ambulance to Westminster Hospital, where he was pronounced dead on arrival at 63 years old.
+Dustin Gee and Les Dennis were the act that followed Cooper and performed in the limited space in front of the curtains.
+Two stools were positioned on either side of the protrusion from behind the curtain where Cooper had collapsed, while efforts were being made to revive him.
+The following act, Howard Keel, performed as Cooper was moved (evident by twitching of the curtains as he sang and the disappearance of the protrusion as he finished performing).
+After another commercial break, the curtain was removed, and Cooper was taken by ambulance to Westminster Hospital, where he was pronounced dead on arrival at 63 years old.
 His death was not officially reported until the next morning, although the incident was the leading item on the news programme that followed the show.